 Before you get a cash advance, check out the card’s cash advance terms and conditions.
 By reviewing the terms, you’ll at least know what you’re getting yourself into when you make the transaction.

 The credit card’s cash advance limit is how much you can use as a cash advance.

 There isn't a usual credit card cash advance limit.
 It will be a portion of your entire credit limit, but it's up to the issuer to determine the exact amount.
 Anyway, cash advances are a really bad idea, as they are extremely expensive.
 So you shouldn’t bother yourself with that unless it's an emergency.

-A cash advance is a service offered by credit card issuers that gives cardholders access to a portion of their credit line via cash withdrawal or, in some cases, a paper check provided by the issuer.
+A credit card cash advance is a way to access a portion of your credit line via cash withdrawal or, in some cases, a paper check provided by the issuer.
 The most common way to do a credit card cash advance is by making an ATM withdrawal.
 To do that, you will need to request a PIN from your card’s issuer.… read full answer

 Credit card cash advances should be reserved for emergencies only, as they are very expensive.
-Cash advance fees tend to be at least $5-$15, depending on the credit card company.
-APRs are usually in the 20%-36% range.
+Cash advance fees tend to be around $10, depending on the credit card company.
+The current average cash advance APR is about 21%.
 Cash advances also don’t get any kind of grace period, so they immediately start accruing interest.